 Helping Joe move through this process and secure his curriculum designer position helped me refine my approach to helping new instructional designers create their portfolios and land great opportunities.
-This approach serves as the basis for my ID Portfolio Bootcamp.
+This approach serves as the basis for my Stand-Out Portfolio bundle of courses.

 Also, if you're inspired by Joe's transition and would like to learn more about his journey, check out the Q&A session that we did with him.

 Laura Strombergsson also quickly put together a highly effective eLearning portfolio website.
 She built it rapidly with SquareSpace, and this site helped her land a remote eLearning developer position at Sephora.

 I had the pleasure of working with Laura in the ID Bootcamp, and she is an extremely talented designer.
 Check out her site for inspiration.